farhanhasindipro25/farhanhasindipro25/README.md

 - 👨‍💻 All of my projects are available at [https://portfolio-farhan-hasin-dipro.web.app/](https://portfolio-farhan-hasin-dipro.web.app/)

-- 💬 Ask me about **design practices, responsive layouts, CSS Frameworks, Javascript, and ReactJS.
-Art and Music.**
+- 💬 Ask me about **design practices, responsive layouts, CSS Frameworks, Javascript, ReactJS, Art, and Music.**

 - 📫 How to reach me **farhan.hasin.25@gmail.com**